apigee/devrel/tools/apigee-x-trial-provision/README.md

 export REGION=europe-west1
 # Used as the Apigee X runtime location (trial orgs are zonal only)
 export ZONE=europe-west1-b
-# Used as the Apigee alalytics region (see docs for allowed values)
+# Used as the Apigee analytics region (see docs for allowed values)
 export AX_REGION=europe-west1
 ```